agilepro/epiconsciousness/docs/Ethics/Morality/definitions.md

 *   not influenced by personal feelings, interpretations, or prejudice; based on facts; unbiased
 *   intent upon or dealing with things external to the mind rather than with thoughts or feelings

-## Context and Locality

-When considering whether an action is moral or not, we must consider the context.
-Breaking glass is normally a bad thing to do, but if there is a fire then breaking the glass to get to a fire alarm is considered a good thing.

-Notice that there is a built in assumption that the morality of an action can be judged by the immediate local circumstances: usually a physical area of a few meters, a time duration of less than an hour, and a participant dimension of only one or two people.

-Cheating on a test involves the person taking the test at the time and location that the test is given.
-We assume that a passenger getting on a flight in Hong Kong, or a hunter in the middle of Alaska will have no relevance to this decision.
-We normally also assume that it has nothing to do with the student sitting next to the cheater.
-Thus normally morals actions are judged only by circumstances in their locality, and we can ignore the other 8 billion people on the planet.

-Of course there could be occasions where things far and wide actually are relevant.
-We might call those *extenuating circumstances*.
-Circumstances matter, so morality must take that into account.
-The "thou shall not kill" needs to include details like "except if in self defense" or "except if it is an insane sniper in a tower" and a host of other exceptions.

 ## Layers and Scope